Development of an open vehicle platform for the mobility of the future

 The FlexCAR project is divided into four thematic areas

-Subject area 1 - "Rolling Chassis" develops an electrically driven and fully X-by-Wire driven research platform with accessible and open software and hardware – the Rolling Chassis.
-The platform serves as an aggregate carrier and common basis for the individual FlexCAR technologies.
+Topic Area 1 – "Rolling Chassis" develops an electrically powered and 5G controlled research platform with accessible and open software and hardware - the Rolling Chassis.
+The platform serves as an aggregate carrier and common base for the FlexCAR individual technologies.
+This is extended by a floor plate, which interfaces with the interior and is available to Topic 2 for various use cases and interior studies.

-The focus of topic 2 - "Interior and cyberphysical access" deals with these very topics.
-If the customer books a ride via an app, the request is sent and processed via 5G.
-According to the customer's requirements, a vehicle is assigned and the customer is provided with information regarding place and time.
-The vehicle arrives at the agreed time at the agreed place and keeps an eye out for the customer.
-Contact can be made with the vehicle via outward facing cameras.
-Only authorized individuals are granted access and the trip is billed accordingly.
-The future interaction between passengers and autonomous vehicles is also important while driving and is another research topic in the FlexCAR project.
+The focus of Topic Area 2 – "Interior and Cyberphysical Access" builds on the topics of topic area 1.
+Interior-related use cases are examined here, focusing on the areas of "Working while driving" and "Relaxing while driving".
+For example, if a customer books a ride via an app, this request is sent and processed via 5G.
+A vehicle is assigned according to the customer's requirements and the customer is given details of the time and place.
+The vehicle arrives at the agreed location at the agreed time and keeps a lookout for the customer.
+The customer can contact the vehicle via cameras facing outwards.
+Only authorized persons are granted access and the ride can be charged accordingly.
+Future interaction between passengers and autonomous vehicles is therefore also an important focus during the journey.

-Subject area 3 - "Flexible product and production concepts" the production concept of FlexCAR will be developed in close cooperation with the Fluid Production project.
-The factory components will be networked and communicate in a common language.
-With the help of standardized interfaces, the Rolling Chassis is part of the cyberphysical production system and can be used during production, for example, as a driverless transport system, thus replacing current transport and conveyor technology in the factory.
+Topic Area 3 – "Flexible product and production concepts" is working on the FlexCAR production concept in close collaboration with the Fluid Production (FluPro) project.
+Drive and energy modules are to be the focus of production engineering considerations here; for example, the questions of suitable sheet metal or structural profiling within the framework of the chassis.
+With the help of standardized interfaces, the Rolling Chassis is part of the cyberphysical production system and can be used as a further use case during production, for example as a driverless transport system, thus replacing current transport and conveyor technology in the factory.

-Subject area 4 - "Open development process of modular vehicles" deals with the implementation of one of the essential criteria of FlexCAR, the open development process.
-The aim is to achieve open interfaces for hardware and software, which will allow new business models to be established.
-FlexCAR is consequently much more than just a new vehicle concept, but offers a research platform for the central development and production of modular vehicle systems.
+Topic Area 4 – "Open development process of modular vehicles" deals with the implementation of one of the essential criteria of FlexCAR: the open development process.
+The goal is to develop and implement open interfaces in hardware and software, which will allow new business models to be established.
+FlexCAR is thus much more than just a new vehicle concept.
+It offers a research platform for the central development and production of modular vehicle systems.

 "The close cooperation with various industrial partners and institutes opens up completely new possibilities for my research.
 Through the constant exchange and the short distances, I am able to come up with completely new ideas and can quickly implement and test them."